Kerbalism/Kerbalism/CONTRIBUTING.md

 #### Unity
 For building and/or debugging KSP Kerbalism with Visual Studio or Unity Editor you will need to download and install the exact version of Unity Editor that was used to build the version of KSP you are working with.
-You can find out which Unity version your current KSP install is using by looking at the first line of `C:\Users\YOURUSERNAME\AppData\LocalLow\Squad\Kerbal Space Program/output_log.txt`.
+For KSP1.4.x You can find out which Unity version your current KSP install is using by looking at the first line of `C:\Users\YOURUSERNAME\AppData\LocalLow\Squad\Kerbal Space Program/output_log.txt`.
 It should read something like this:

     Initialize engine version: 2017.1.3p1 (02d73f71d3bd)

 In this case, the Unity version for your KSP version is 2017.1.3p1.

+And for KSP1.3.1 you can find out which Unity version your current KSP install is using by looking at the first line of `KSP_Data/output_log.txt` (or `KSP_x64_Data/output_log.txt`).
+It should read something like this:

+    Initialize engine version: 5.4.0p4 (b15b5ae035b7)

+In this case, the Unity version for your KSP version is 5.4.0p4.

 The Unity Editor for **KSP v1.4.x** is **Unity v2017.1.3p1** and can be downloaded here: [UnityDownloadAssistant-2017.1.3p1.exe](https://beta.unity3d.com/download/02d73f71d3bd/UnityDownloadAssistant-2017.1.3p1.exe )

+The Unity Editor for **KSP v1.3.1** is **Unity v5.4.0.p4** and can be downloaded here: [UnityDownloadAssistant-5.4.0p4.exe](https://beta.unity3d.com/download/b15b5ae035b7/UnityDownloadAssistant-5.4.0p4.exe )
 #### Visual Studio

 It is recommended to use **Visual Studio 2017**.
 Any version should work (including the free *Community* version).